-In some cases VA may choose to retain files in active status and archive them after a certain period of time.
+In some cases, VA may choose to retain files in active status and archive them after a certain period of time.
 State active file retention periods, as well as archived records, in number of years, for the information and record types.
 For example, financial data held within your system may have a different retention period than medical records or education records held within your system, please be sure to list each of these retention periods.
 The VA records officer should be consulted early in the development process to ensure that appropriate retention and destruction schedules are implemented.
+If the system is using cloud technology, will it be following the NARA approved retention length and schedule?
 This question is related to privacy control DM-2, Data Retention and Disposal.

-MVP has been approved by the IRB to continue as a research study through 2020 with the intent of requesting 20-year extensions indefinitely as funding allows.
+MVP has been approved by the IRB to continue as a research study through 2023 with the intent of requesting 20-year extensions indefinitely as funding allows.
 MVP data are anticipated to be stored indefinitely as long as the study is open and active.

 3.3 Has the retention schedule been approved by the VA records office and the National Archives and Records Administration (NARA)?
-If so please indicate the name of the records retention schedule.

 An approved records schedule must be obtained for any IT system that allows the retrieval of a record via a personal identifier.
 The VA records officer will assist in providing a proposed schedule.
 The schedule must be formally offered to NARA for official approval.
 Once NARA approves the proposed schedule, the VA records officer will notify the system owner.
+Please work with the system Privacy Officer and VA Records Officer to answer these questions.
 This question is related to privacy control DM-2, Data Retention and Disposal.